pvillega/akka-http-scala-js-websocket-chat/README.md

 # Akka HTTP / Scala.js / Websocket Chat App

+This is a fork of [this project](https://github.com/pvillega/akka-http-scala-js-websocket-chat)

+The aim is to experiment with it and learn a bit more about Akka HTTP and Scala.js playing around with the code.

+Plugins used by the original project:

+* Scalariform: code formatter
+* SBT-revolver: enables autoreload of source code
+* SBT-assembly: creates a fat JAR for deployment of the app
+* SCalaJS: ScalaJs integration, used in Front End project

+# Original README below

 A simple chat app that uses akka-http backend and a scala.js frontend to implement a simple websocket based chat application.